 This is where spaced repetition comes into play.
 Once you’ve picked up vocabulary words, Babbel will add them to your review.
 After you’ve learned new words and progressed through lessons, you’ll want to review everything to see what’s committed to memory.
 Doing so will reinforce your vocabulary, helping you learn faster.
 It’s an awesome feature that definitely holds up.

-We’re also a fan of the grammar lessons.
+We’re also a fan of were the grammar lessons.
 Throughout your vocabulary practice, Babbel breaks down the “why” of your answers.
-These lessons show up in pop-up windows as you answer questions, and occasionally are lessons of their own.
-Babbel will explain things like informal and formal greetings, and masculine versus feminine endings on verbs and nouns.
+These lessons show up in pop up windows as you answer questions, and occasionally are lessons of their own.
+Babbel will explain things like informal and formal greetings, and masculine vs feminine endings on verbs and nouns.
 This is great because it helps you gain a fuller understanding of the language you’re learning without being overwhelming.
 These quick grammar lessons pop up sporadically and keep it simple.
 You won’t find yourself getting lost in translation, pardon the pun.

 Get to it

 Overall, our experience with Babbel was extremely positive.
-Priced at $199 for a lifetime subscription, it’s definitely worth it.
+Priced at $159 on the CNN Store for a lifetime subscription, it’s definitely worth it.
 Babbel offers 14 languages and entertains learning along the way.